Raising Kids with Self-Esteem

 It's a powerful weapon in the war against teenage drug and alcohol abuse.
 And it doesn’t cost parents a penny.
 It's called the “self-esteem shield.”

 It’s simple.
-Research shows that adolescents who grow up with high self-esteem are far less likely to abuse drugs or drink compared with kids who grow up without a sense of self-worth.
+Research shows that teens who grow up with high self-esteem are far less likely to abuse drugs or drink compared with kids who grow up without a sense of self-worth.

 Here are several steps you can take to help your children develop self-esteem: